-In a model with site-dependent trait effects $\ep_i$ ($i = 1, \dots, \ell$), we obtain a normalized trait diversity \EQ \A \simeq \left \{ \right . \EE where $\gamma_i = 1$ for site positions with a target match and $\gamma_i = 0$ for positions with a mismatch.
+In a model with site-dependent trait effects $\ep_i$ ($i = 1, \dots, \ell$), we obtain an effective number of adaptive paths \EQ \A \simeq \left \{ \right . \EE where $\gamma_i = 1$ for site positions with a target match and $\gamma_i = 0$ for positions with a mismatch.
 The weighting factors $\ep_i^2/\ep_0^2$ reflect the higher contributions of strong-effect mutations to the adaptive process; different regimes for transient adaptive dynamics have been discussed in ref.~\cite{Kopp07}.
-In the weak-selection regime ($2 N \ep_0 f'(\Gamma) \lesssim 1$), all positions contribute an expected sequence diversity $2N \mu$, generating the maximum trait diversity \cite{lynch1998genetics,nourmohammad2013evolution}.
-In the strong-driving regime ($2 N \ep_0 f'(\Gamma) \gg 1$), the trait diversity narrows to positions with deleterious majority alleles ($\gamma_i = 0$).
+In the weak-selection regime ($2 N \ep_0 F'(\Gamma) \lesssim 1$), all positions contribute an expected sequence diversity $2N \mu$, generating the maximum trait diversity \cite{lynch1998genetics,nourmohammad2013evolution}.
+In the strong-driving regime ($2 N \ep_0 F'(\Gamma) \gg 1$), the trait diversity narrows to positions with deleterious majority alleles ($\gamma_i = 0$).
 These positions contribute an expected trait diversity $2 \mu N \frac{\gamma_0}{1 - \gamma_0} \ep_i^2$, predominantly from mutations destined for fixation.
 Positions with beneficial majority alleles ($\gamma_i =1$) freeze out; these positions have a much smaller trait diversity $\mu \ep_i^2 /(\ep_i F'(\Gamma))$.
-Together, the adaptive width $\A$ depends on the distribution of effects $\ep_i$ and the occupancy of beneficial and deleterious sequence states but decouples from the global parameters $\mu$, $N$, and from the overall strength of selection, $F' (\Gamma)$.
+Together, the number of adaptive paths $\A$ depends on the distribution of effects $\ep_i$ and the occupancy of beneficial and deleterious sequence states but decouples from the global parameters $\mu$, $N$, and from the overall strength of selection, $F' (\Gamma)$.